2021 Mint Review: Much More Than Just a Budgeting App

 Before we get into the larger sections of Mint, let’s talk about their free credit score that appears about halfway down the Overview page and in the “Credit Score” tab.
 Like other educational score services such as Credit Karma or WalletHub, Mint displays your score (which is provided by TransUnion) and shows you where you fall on the scale.
 The “Credit Score” section will offer you more info about your score including your credit utilization, payment history, age of credit, etc. It will also display your on-time payment percentage (which is hopefully 100%).
 As I said, this is fairly similar to other services.
 However, when I first signed up for the service, the score it showed for me was about 20 points lower than other sites quoted.
 Since then, Mint has switched from service scores based on data from Equifax to offering TransUnion scores.
 I’m not sure why that would make a difference since Credit Karma uses both bureaus for their score but, whatever was causing that discrepancy, it seems to have been corrected as my scores now match across various platforms.

 The rest of the Overview page is populated by widget version of some of the other subpages Mint offers.
 With that in mind, let’s take a look at each one individually.

 Incidentally, the Transactions section is the only one not to be clearly represented on Mint’s Overview page but there’s a pretty good reason for that: Transactions is easily the least sexy and most unwieldy section on Mint.
 That said it’s also one of the most important if you’re using the site for budgeting purposes.
 Here is where you can not only view all of your purchases and deposits across all of your accounts but also categorize them and add notes.
-The reason this is important is because the category selected will dictate how each transaction is accounted for in your budget.
+The reason this is important is because the category you select will dictate how each transaction is accounted for in your budget.